Kaushal-A-B/LODESTONE-DIRECTION_FINDER-/README.md

 | 1100 | 100 bytes | Settings (device name, sleep timeout, etc.) |
 | 1200 | 200 bytes | Paired MACs (10 × 20 bytes) |

-Total EEPROM used: 1400 bytes of a 2048-byte allocation.
+**Total used:** 1,400 bytes of a 2,048-byte allocation.

 ---

-## Calibration
+## 🔄 Compass Calibration

-The LSM303 magnetometer requires hard-iron calibration for accurate compass readings.
-From the Settings menu select **Calibrate Compass**, then slowly rotate the device through all orientations for ~30 seconds.
-The min/max values are saved to EEPROM and applied automatically on boot.
+The LSM303 magnetometer requires **hard-iron calibration** for accurate readings.

+1. From the Settings menu, select **Calibrate Compass**
+2. Slowly rotate the device through all orientations for ~30 seconds
+3. Min/max values are saved to EEPROM and applied automatically on every boot

 ---

-## Repository Structure
+## 📁 Repository Structure

 ```
+Lodestone/
 ├── Lodestone_Final_vXX_app.ino   # ESP32 firmware (Arduino sketch)
 ├── LodestoneApp/
 │   ├── index.html                # PWA shell and all CSS